yitsushi/totp-cli/README.md

 ## About the password

 The password should never be passed directly to any applications to unlock it.
-Because of that, `totp-cli` will not support any features like that, type in the password.
 If you save it in a variable it can be exposed if your `ENV` is exposed somehow, if you directly type in the password in the command line, it can end up in your bash/zsh/whatevershell history.

+Mostly to support CD/CI automation, there is an option to set the password/passphrase as an environment variable. **Please use it only if you know the system is safe to store passwords in environment variables.**

 If you really want to skip the password prompt, it reads from `stdin`, so you can pipe the password.